Assistant Professor of Digital Innovation in the Creative Industries, Faculty of Arts

 Although my current role in the Department of Cultural, Media and Visual Studies is research-focused, I do contribute to teaching.
-In 2020/21 I am co-teaching the postgraduate module CULT4048 Media and Cultural Industries Practices.
+In 2022/23 I am supervising postgraduate independent projects for the MA Film, Television and Screen Industries and the MSc Cultural Industries and Entrepreneurship.
+In 2020/21 and 2021/22 I co-taught the postgraduate module CULT4048 Media and Cultural Industries Practices.
 In 2019/20 I convened the undergraduate module CULT1028/9 Reading Film and Television.
-I am an Associate Fellow of the Higher Education Academy.
+I am a Fellow of the Higher Education Academy.

 I was Training Programme Manager at the EPSRC Centre for Doctoral Training in My Life in Data (2015-2019), working closely with the cohort, particularly during Year 1, on modules about research methods, practice-led projects, the global impacts of digital technologies, public engagement and professional skills.
 I have also supervised postgraduate projects and internships.